Trek Highlights

 | Best for | Experienced budget trekkers comfortable with very basic lodges | Comfort trekkers wanting full support on a long trek | Premium experience seekers who want to carry nothing |

 Himalayas for Every Budget.
-Same expert guides, same safety, three comfort levels.
-Every tier includes all permits (Manaslu Restricted Area Permit, Tsum Valley Permit, ACAP, TIMS), a Nepal government well-trained guide, airport transfers and 24/7 emergency support.
-Note: accommodation in both the Tsum Valley and upper Manaslu Circuit is more basic than Everest or Annapurna routes.
+You will receive the same expert guides and the same safety, with three comfort levels to choose from.
+Every tier includes all permits (Manaslu Restricted Area Permit, Tsum Valley Permit, ACAP, and TIMS), a Nepal government well-trained guide, airport transfers and 24/7 emergency support.
+Note: accommodation in both the Tsum Valley and upper Manaslu Circuit is more basic than in the Everest or Annapurna routes.
 At higher elevations and in the Tsum Valley, all tiers share the best available lodge.
 Hot showers are unavailable above Sama Gaon and throughout much of the Tsum Valley.

 Difficulty: Strenuous (4.5 out of 5)